 Who we are

 The Infection and Immunity program is geared to bringing a better understanding of how the immune system and microbes function.
-Led by Professor Jamie Rossjohn, it is the largest BDI program, bringing together more than 55 group leaders and their research teams, as well as more than a dozen affiliated research teams from other Monash BDI programs, such as Cardiovascular Disease and Cancer.
+Co-led by Professor Ana Traven and Professor Stephen Turner, it is the largest BDI program, bringing together more than 68 group leaders and their research teams, as well as more than a dozen affiliated research teams from other Monash BDI programs, such as Cardiovascular Disease and Cancer.

 Our research covers a breadth of expertise including cellular immunology, cellular microbiology, microbial pathogenesis, infectious diseases, structural biology, proteomics and molecular and cellular imaging, all of which is supported by state of the art technology platforms and the the recently established ARC Centre of Excellence for Advanced Molecular Imaging.
 Our research is funded by fellowships and grants from the NHMRC, ARC, Cancer Council Victoria; industry collaborations such as Janssen; and international sources such as Wellcome Trust (UK) and Worlwide Cancer Research.

 Meet one of our Infection and Immunity researchers: Professor Trevor Lithgow

 Our program aims to advance knowledge of events that are central to infection and immunity, how immune responses are regulated and how they are impacted on by infection.

 Important questions our research seeks to address include: